|Child & Family Support

 CFSP offers trainings and guest speakers during support groups, and advocates keep abreast of area presentations to help families enhance self-advocacy skills.

 Families raising children with emotional or behavioral challenges often find participation in community activities difficult.
 The Child and Family Support Program offer family activities.

 Annual Family Picnic - held each summer, a 3 hour group respite activity for children is held monthly

 CFSP provides support in the Hospitals

-The Child and Family Support Program facilitate a support group twice a week at the Erie County Medical Center in addition to greeting families in the Comprehensive Psychiatric Evaluation Program (CPEP) 3 days a week.
+The Child and Family Support Program facilitates a support group once a week at the Erie County Medical Center in addition to greeting families in the Comprehensive Psychiatric Evaluation Program (CPEP) 7 days a week.
 Family advocates have been in CPEP with their own children and provide support and linkage to community resources.

-Family Advocates visit BryLin Hospitals providing Family Support on the children’s and adult units 3 days a week.
+Family advocates visit BryLin Hospitals providing Family Support on the children’s and adult units 3 days a week.
 In addition, youth peer support is provided twice a week.